hydronics2/2019-easy-bee-counter/README.md

 ![itsy](https://github.com/hydronics2/2019-easy-bee-counter/blob/master/pics/itsy_pinout2.PNG)
 ### Shift-in registers
 There are 6 shift-in registers.
 Here's a great description for how to connect and program [shift registers](http://www.gammon.com.au/forum/?id=11979).
 The micro-controller's SPI pins read the shift registers.
 All six shift registers are read at the same time.
 The sensors are normally pulled low and show 3.3V or HIGH when a transistor is triggered and a bee is present.

+Unfortunately the shift registers we're using (the most popular shift register chip!) are not [full SPI devices](https://electronics.stackexchange.com/questions/121249/how-to-put-a-74hc165-on-an-spi-bus) and wont share the SPI with other devices..
+They're like the worst SPI devices!... therefore some boards like the Adalogger or LoRa just wont work out of the box.
+You can still do it by cutting some traces and patching the SPI lines to free SPI pins and bitbanging the SPI to the shift registers.. buy yeah not optimum.
+You can get a true-spi shift register but the pinout will be different than the 74hc165 used here.

 ### IR LEDs
 The 48 LEDs are divided into two sets of 24 with each set controlled by an N-ch mosfet.
 The normal forward voltage of each IR LED is 1.2V and about 20ma as shown on the [data sheet](https://www.sparkfun.com/datasheets/Robotics/QR_QRE1113.GR.pdf).
 Two LEDs are connected in series with a 22ohm resistor.
 There are jumpers on the board that allow the LEDs to bypass the current limiting resistors.
 Do not solder the jumper until fully tested!
 Refer to [these instructions](https://github.com/hydronics2/2019-easy-bee-counter/tree/master/instructions)